Unsupervised Hyperspectral Image Super-Resolution via Self-Supervised Modality Decoupling: Experiment

-\textbf{Evaluation Measurements.} To comprehensively assess the effectiveness of the proposed method, four quantitative metrics are adopted~\cite{signet}: the peak signal-to-noise ratio (PSNR), the structural similarity index (SSIM)~\cite{wang2004image}, the spectral angle mapper (SAM)~\cite{yuhas1992discrimination}, and the relative dimensionless global error in synthesis (ERGAS)~\cite{wald2000quality}.
+\textbf{Evaluation Measurements.} To comprehensively assess the effectiveness and reliability of the proposed method, for the three simulated dataset, four quantitative metrics are adopted~\cite{signet}: the peak signal-to-noise ratio (PSNR), the structural similarity index (SSIM)~\cite{wang2004image}, the spectral angle mapper (SAM)~\cite{yuhas1992discrimination}, and the relative dimensionless global error in synthesis (ERGAS)~\cite{wald2000quality}.
+For the two real datasets, three no-reference metrics $D_\lambda$, $D_s$, and HQNR, are employed.